|

 And through the

-latter part of all this (after the legal career, anyway) I
+latter part of all this I

 wrote—mainly short stories, articles, poetry—while